tool3/snaptdout/README.md

 > if you do not provide a snapshot name, snaptdout will save the line and column of the running test as keys in the `.json` file.

 # config
-you can provide an optional snapshot directory through your `package.json` like so:
+you can provide config through your `package.json` like so:

 ```json
 ...